 The Museum of the International Committee of the Red Cross, on Avenue de la Paix, is amongst Europe’s finest.
 This is because it documents in almost forensic detail how the I.C.R.C. has helped both local communities and entire countries through bloody conflicts, earthquakes, tsunamis, hurricanes and other catastrophes.
 It does this through both photo, film, articles and interviews with both survivors and volunteers.
 Although the exhibitions do not hold back in telling these graphic stories, they are also admirably objective; greatly adding to the reliability of the information.

 Musée Ariana, on Avenue de la Paix (halfway between the Museum of the International Committee of the Red Cross and Place des Nations), is home to a massive range of European and Eastern glass and ceramics.
 It is estimated that there are around 20,000 pieces in all.
 The exhibits cover over 700 years of glass and ceramic production, and all of the most popular manufacturing methods.
 As a result, this is one of Europe’s most significant museums dedicated to earthenware.
 The museum itself, which was designed by Gustave Revilliod using a combination of Neo-Baroque and Neoclassical features, is also an attraction in itself as it is quite different from the surrounding structures.
-The Musée Ariana is open Wednesday to Monday from 11am to 5pm.
+The Musée Ariana is open Wednesday to Monday from 11am to 5pm and it is one of the most popular places to visit In Geneva.